Experience what it truly means to practise law by taking part in a mooting or mediation competition.

 International Law Competitive Moot (LAWS3086/JURD7486)

-Jessup International Law Moot Competition Washington DC, USA
+Jessup International Law Moot Competition Washington DC, USA (March or April) / National rounds held in Canberra (February)

-Vis International Commercial Arbitration Moot Competition Vienna, Austria
+Vis International Commercial Arbitration Moot Competition Vienna, Austria (March or April)

-Oxford International Intellectual Property Law Moot Competition Oxford, UK
+Oxford International Intellectual Property Law Moot Competition Oxford, UK (March)

-Pictet International Humanitarian Law Competition Location TBC
+Pictet International Humanitarian Law Competition Location TBC (February or March)

 International Commercial Mediation Competition (LAWS3510/JURD7610)

-International Chamber of Commerce Mediation Competition Paris, France
+International Chamber of Commerce Mediation Competition Paris, France (February)

-Resolving international business disputes through mediation, guided by professional mediators
+Resolving international business disputes through professional mediation.

-IBA-VIAC Consensual Dispute Resolution Competition (CDRC) Vienna, Austria
+IBA-VIAC Consensual Dispute Resolution Competition (CDRC) Vienna, Austria (July)

-Important dates for 2026 competitions
+Important dates for 2027 competitions

-• Application period for competitions* - 10am Thursday 5 June - 8pm Sunday 6 July 2025
+- Application period for all 2027 competitions* - 10am Monday 13 July - 8pm Sunday 2 August 2026

 Eligibility